cgel/cgel.github.io/_posts/2016-12-22-learning_to_search.md

 Yet, there is still a stark difference between how AlphaGo and humans play: The way they search.
 People use their intelligence and experience to decide what combinations are worth evaluating, AlphaGo, instead, relies on a hard-coded <sup>1</sup> search strategy.

 Here I propose a new way to learn to search trees based on UCT.
 I also prove that the learned algorithm is consistent.
-(AlphaGo isn't)
 <!--more-->
 $$\newcommand{\Var}{\mathrm{Var}}$$
 $$\newcommand{\E}{\mathrm{\mathop{\mathbb{E}}}}$$